Open-2-Photon-Microscope/3-axis-controller/common errors/Common_errors.md

 ![](https://github.com/Open-2-Photon-Microscope/3-axis-controller/blob/main/illustrations/common_errors_1.PNG)

-- If you’re having trouble connecting the esp32, try to close the jupyter notebook and the command prompt windows and start all over again.
+- If you’re having trouble connecting the esp32, try to close the jupyter notebook and the command prompt and start all over again.
 If it persists, you can erase and flash again the esp32.

 ![](https://github.com/Open-2-Photon-Microscope/3-axis-controller/blob/main/illustrations/common_errors_2.PNG)